 One of the most common questions guests have regarding Khao Sok national park trekking is whether a guide is necessary.
 Unfortunately, there is no yes/no answer to this question.
 Instead, we’ll discuss the options here.

-On the plus side, heading out into the Khao Sok jungle alone can be hugely enjoyable for the intrepid adventurer.
+Heading out into the Khao Sok jungle alone can be hugely enjoyable for the intrepid adventurer.
 National park Khao Sok headquarters maintains a dozen kilometres of trails, just inside the park boundary.
-These are marked on maps, and suitable for self-guided hikes.
+These are marked on maps, and suitable for self-guided jungle treks.
 Guests often spot long-tailed macaques and dusky langurs on these trails, in addition to many iconic rainforest plants and a few beautiful Khao Sok waterfalls.

-IMPORTANT: Self-guided hikers will eventually come to the end of the public paths, at which point a guide will be necessary.
+IMPORTANT: Self-guided hikers will eventually come to the end of the public paths.
+At this point a guide will be necessary.
 It is highly recommended to avoid these guided-paths, which are unmarked, technically challenging, and more wild.

 NOTE: We recommend engaging the service of a Khao Sok trekking guide for at least one full-day hike.
-This will ensure a hike that takes you deeper into the forest, where the opportunity for wildlife spotting improves.
-We will provide more information on full-day hikes below.
+This will ensure a hike that takes you deeper into the forest where the opportunity for wildlife spotting improves.
+We will provide more information on full-day Khao Sok hiking below.

 2. Leeches in national park Khao Sok – what dangers do they pose?

-The common land leech is small, usually rarely more than an inch long.
-It lives among fallen leaves and debris, and uses vibrations in the ground to sense incoming animals.
+The common land leech is small and usually rarely more than an inch long.
+It lives among fallen leaves and debris and uses vibrations in the ground to sense incoming animals.
 It is true that leeches feed on blood.
-This is generally painless, and often the victim is left completely unawares.
-To feed, the leech inserts a tiny, straw-like tube.
-Then it injects an anticoagulant, which keeps blood from clotting, before drinking a small amount of blood.
-Due to the anticoagulant, leech bites are known for their propensity to bleed for an extended period.
+This is generally painless and often the victim is left completely unawares.
+To feed, the leech inserts a tiny straw-like tube.
+Then it injects an anticoagulant which keeps blood from clotting.
+It then drinks a small amount of blood.
+Due to the anticoagulant leech bites are known for their propensity to bleed for an extended period.

 If you are bitten by a leech during your Khao Sok trekking adventure, never fear!
 These animals are not dangerous in any way.
 The first thing to do after discovering the bite is to clean it as best as possible.
 Hydrogen peroxide works wonderfully, but fresh, clean water will do in the forest.
-Once cleaned, tiny bits of paper, applied to the bite one at a time will absorb blood and stop the bleeding.
-It is common for leech bites to begin itching around day three, and continue itching for several days afterwards.
+Once cleaned apply tiny bits of paper to the bite one at a time.
+This will absorb blood and stop the bleeding.
+It is common for leech bites to begin itching around day three and continue itching for several days afterwards.